 We have tested some of the most common currency exchanges on our website.
 Pound to Dollar, Euro, and AED.
 When transferring 1,000 Pounds from the UK the fees and exchange rate markup make up 5% or 10% of the transfer (in comparison to an industry average of approximately 1% for bank transfers, and under 2.5% for most destinations with cash transfers).

-If you check for remittances countries like Romania, the World Bank claims Moneygram is as x6 time more expensive than Transferwise and x4 times more expensive than Azimo (Which provide the same bank to cash and cash to cash services, respectively).
+If you check for remittance countries like Romania, the World Bank claims Moneygram is as much as x6 time more expensive than Transferwise and x4 times more expensive than Azimo (Which provide the same bank to cash and cash to cash services, respectively).

 Users may send up to $2,500 daily, using Moneygram’s online service. $9,999 is the limit for agent office transfers. $899 is the daily limit for Moneygram mobile app transfers.

 These are the limitations for private clients, but we presume there are no limitations for its corporate clients.